-There is a big hype about mobility and the enterprises are caught into developing apps just for the sake of developing an app.
+There is a big hype about mobility and the enterprises are caught in developing apps just for the sake of developing an app.
 Some of the apps do not serve any specific function but is just another extension of the website.
 The app developers must be able to track the specific purpose of the app as it caters to a particular function or addresses a niche area.
 The purpose that is served must be a better option than any responsive website.

 The Target Users

 The demographic differences between the Android and iOS platforms need to be well thought out.
-The problem that is answered and whether the app offers the best way to resolve the problems are some of questions to be answered.
+The problem that is answered and whether the app offers the best way to resolve the problems are some of the questions to be answered.
 The app developers must also find out the devices and platforms that are used.

 The way the users interact with the app is explicitly expressed by creating a wireframe.
 This is for addressing the visual designs and UX elements, right at the onset.

 The functional and the nonfunctional requirements are addressed with the help of a product backlog.
-Research is needed for all aspects as integration of the app interfaces must be done with a third party vendor.
+Research is needed for all aspects as an integration of the app interfaces must be done with a third party vendor.

 The deadline set for the app is very much dependent on its purpose.
 If there is an app for a particular concert or an event, then the whole objective for developing a mobile app for the purpose fails horribly, if the app is released on time before the event starts.